SaswatD27/hugo-academic/content/authors/admin/_index.md

 Reach out to him anytime for collaborations, regarding opportunities and to give talks on his research.
 Open to research internship opportunities for the Summer of 2024 and collaborations in general!

-# (N.B.
-But please do not send unsolicited email for any purpose unrelated to what I have mentioned and my work, viz. spam of any sort!
-Such mails shall be promptly ignored.)

 <!--- {{< icon name="download" pack="fas" >}} Download his {{< staticref "/uploads/CV%20-%20Saswat%20Das.pdf" "newtab" >}}CV{{< /staticref >}}. -->